zendeskgarden/react-components/packages/dropdowns.legacy/README.md

 </ThemeProvider>;
 ```

-For all components within the `react-dropdowns` package, the menu layouts and
+For all components within the `react-dropdowns.legacy` package, the menu layouts and
 implementations are interchangeable.

 Whether you're making a `Select`, `Autocomplete`, or a traditional `Menu` the `<Menu>` implementation